SkynetRTN/skynet-plotting/README.md

 # Skynet Plotting

 ## Description
-A graphing tool used by the OPIS!
-(Our Place In Space) and MWU!
-(The Multi-Wavelength Universe) [curricula](https://www.danreichart.com/curricula) at UNC Chapel Hill and many other institutions.
+Skynet Plotting is a set of graphing tool designed to make data anlysis easy for the students taking the intro level astronony lab courses [Our Place In Space!
+(OPIS!)](https://www.danreichart.com/curricula) and [The Multi-Wavelength Universe (MWU!)](https://www.danreichart.com/curricula) curricula at UNC Chapel Hill and many other institutions.
 Developed under the guidance of [Dr. Dan Reichart](https://www.danreichart.com/news).

 ![Light Curve](./pics/light-curve.png)
 ![Periodogram](./pics/periodogram.png)